agostonbarna/tabmarks/README.md

 * Click on the TabMarks menu icon.
 * Saved tabs can be accessed under:
   Bookmarks Bar > Tabs > _yyyy-MM-hh HH:mm:ss_.

+### Sync between devices

+- Since this extension uses plain bookmarks the saved tabs are synced between
+  desktop, mobile or other devices with a Chrome browser.